Who is eligible for financial aid?

 I'm not admitted to Navarro College yet.
 Do I have to wait until I am admitted before I apply for financial aid?

-No, apply as soon as possible after January 1 and list the codes for all schools that you are considering on the Free Application for Federal Student Aid (FAFSA).
-The Navarro College Federal School Code is 003593.You will not receive a Navarro College Financial Aid award letter until you have been accepted to Navarro College.
+No, apply as soon as possible once the application is made available on October 1st and list the codes for all schools that you are considering on the Free Application for Federal Student Aid (FAFSA).
+The Navarro College Federal School Code is 003593.You will not receive a Navarro College Financial Aid award letter until you have been accepted to Navarro College through the admissions office.

 How much financial aid can I expect?